dominiksalvet/ux430ua-jack-volume/README.md

 ## License

 This project is licensed under an [Open Source Initiative](https://opensource.org/) approved license, the MIT License.
-See the [*LICENSE.txt*](LICENSE.txt) file for details.
+See the [*LICENSE.md*](LICENSE.md) file for details.
 Individual files contain the [SPDX](https://spdx.org/) license identifier instead of the full license text.